Colosseum facts and history: why is the monument so popular ? (Updated)

 Vespasian’s second son, Emperor Domitian, added the top tier to the Colosseum and the large network of rooms, corridors and cells.

+So what took place in the Colosseum ?
 When the Colosseum was first opened, Emperor Titus declared a 100 days of celebratory games that included animal fights and gladiatorial combats.
 These shows demonstrated power and prestige, and became a big hit with audiences.

 The concept of the Colosseum grew from the custom of wealthy Romans holding funeral games to honour the dead.
 Ancient Romans believed that human sacrifice at the dead person’s funeral would appease their Gods and ensure a safe and happy entrance into the afterlife.
 These funeral games were paid for by wealthy Roman aristocrats.